generation-scaffolding/microsite-guides/_posts/2022-03-09-manhole-boxes.md

           edge protection and ladder access.
 Enter excavation once safety is declared.
   - heading: Adding a Top Box
+    body: |-
-    body: "1) Fit the panel connectors to the top box\r
+      1. Fit the panel connectors to the top box

-      2) Lift the box so these panel connectors hang down\r
+      2. Lift the box so these panel connectors hang down

-      3) Locate the panel connectors in the top of the panel\r
+      3. Locate the panel connectors in the top of the panel

-      4) Then pin through connectors and panel\r
+      4. Then pin through connectors and panel

-      5) Secure with these with ‘R’ Clips\r
+      5. Secure with these with ‘R’ Clips

-      6) Repeat stage 4 and 5 until required depth"
+      6. Repeat stage 4 and 5 until required depth
   - heading: Extraction
     body: >-
       Extraction is the reverse of installation.
 Ensure that the trench is